 Practice Management System versus EMR/EHR: Automation and efficiency?

-Medical practice management software takes all mundane tasks off your plate, leaving you free to focus on core business operation.
+Medical practice management software takes all mundane tasks off your plate, leaving you free to focus on core business operations.
 For example, a patient portal relieves the burden of your front desk workers, since patients can book appointments and fill out forms online.
 Without a PMS in place, the front office needs to ask for each new patient’s name, personal information, insurance provider, etc. Similarly, automated appointment reminders make sure that patients don’t forget to show up.
 Reminding patients of upcoming appointments ensure the highest level of attendance.
 While most healthcare services send emails or call patients to remind them of their appointments, A PMS will send an automated message to the patient, saving both time and efficiency.
 In the same way, insurance eligibility verification makes sure a patient has insurance coverage for the services they are requesting to book.
-Scheduling patients is also a breeze with practice management software, since most include a scheduling and calendar tool that enables administrative staff to quickly and efficiently check doctor’s availability and schedule patient appointments that do not result in conflicts.
+Scheduling patients is also a breeze with practice management software since most include a scheduling and calendar tool that enables administrative staff to quickly and efficiently check doctors’ availability and schedule patient appointments that do not result in conflicts.
 If a patient needs changes to the schedule, front office staff can easily locate appointment information and make changes to it.

-Similarly when we talk about EMR, these software help to automate the communication and coordination process within a healthcare facility through health information.
+Similarly, when we talk about EMR, this software help to automate the communication and coordination process within a healthcare facility through health information.
 Automating this process allows healthcare providers to collaborate on a patient’s file without having to explicitly share information with each other.
 Not to mention, by automating the flow of information, EMR eliminates common manual errors in data entry.
 Even if the demographic information that hospitals need to accurately record during scheduling or admissions is entered wrongly, it could create trouble for reimbursements or patient care.
-Not to mention, efficient data extraction supports doctors to provide better and informed care.
+Not to mention, efficient data extraction supports doctors to provide better and more informed care.
 EMR automation helps healthcare providers to view a complete health record of any patient in real-time.
 The implementation of EMR reduces the number of complicated cases and patient deaths due to better decision support.

 Practice Management System versus EMR/EHR: Billing and Financial Analysis

 If you decide to keep your billing in-house, you will need an integrated healthcare system to facilitate accurate billing.
 Once a doctor sees a patient, charges are calculated based on the course of treatment and medical specialty and coded into claims.
 Your practice management system automates bill generation and claims submission (and often resubmission) to the appropriate payers.
 An effective PMS also tells you which insurance payers your office supports, so you will know in advance if a patient is covered even before they arrive.
 If the claim is accepted, you will be paid electronically, otherwise, your PMS can respond to claim denials and rejections.
 An effective practice management system can also generate financial reports and keeps you in the loop about your financial health.
-If the system identifies an error or conflicting information which could interfere with the payment, it notifies staff members instantly.
+If the system identifies an error or conflicting information that could interfere with the payment, it notifies staff members instantly.
 Not to mention, your medical practice management system stores the most up-to-date billing and procedural codes and rules, ensuring compliance and reducing errors.

-Practice management systems ensure an accurate payment process and enables faster reimbursement with claim scrubbing, alerts, and tracking.
+Practice management systems ensure an accurate payment process and enable faster reimbursement with claim scrubbing, alerts, and tracking.
 By allowing office staff to complete work through a single, user-friendly interface, PMS improves revenue cycle management, ensuring accurate and timely billing, and allows your administrative staff to overcome inefficiencies and bottlenecks.

 EMR/EHR vs. medical practice management software: Patient communication

 Both EMR and PMS facilitate patient communication.
 Patients gain access to their complete health information at any time via a secure patient portal.
-Patients can view their recent visits, medications, and also get automated appointments and screening reminders.
+Patients can view their recent visits, and medications, and also get automated appointments and screening reminders.
 Patient portals even allow patients to pay their bills and view online lab test results and treatment plans without having to visit the healthcare facility.
 Many new EMR systems offer secure telemedicine services that allow patients to schedule remote appointments via video conferencing, especially in the face of the raging pandemic.

-Patients can communicate directly with their physicians and healthcare centers if they have an urgent healthcare related query and book appointments online in advance to reduce waiting times.
+Patients can communicate directly with their physicians and healthcare centers if they have an urgent healthcare-related query and book appointments online in advance to reduce waiting times.
 Patients can update their information in the portal instead of filling in redundant details on multiple stacks of paper forms on each visit.
 Many EMR systems are even integrated with an e-Prescribing feature, where patients receive their prescriptions electronically instead of having to visit a physician’s office.
-Since doctors are already notorious for their bad handwritings, physicians can digitally input prescriptions and send their patients to the pharmacy.
+Since doctors are already notorious for their bad handwriting, physicians can digitally input prescriptions and send their patients to the pharmacy.

-Similarly, an integrated healthcare software offers all these features and more.
+Similarly, integrated healthcare software offers all these features and more.
 With an integrated EMR/PMS system, patients receive their balance statements online in order to make it easier for them to pay.
 Providers leverage patient portals to send and receive consent forms from patients and keep sending informational materials to patients related to their medications and conditions.

 Practice management system vs. EMR: Report facility?

-Most practice management software offer advanced reporting capabilities, often accompanied by decision support systems, allowing healthcare staff to generate and view comprehensive financial performance and patient financial histories.
-This enables organization to pinpoint organizational efficiencies, identify trends and make fiscal estimates.
+Most practice management software offers advanced reporting capabilities, often accompanied by decision support systems, allowing healthcare staff to generate and view comprehensive financial performance and patient financial histories.
+This enables organizations to pinpoint organizational efficiencies, identify trends and make fiscal estimates.
 In order for this to work, PMS needs to be fully integrated with the EMR system so that the data shared between them can streamline all your practice’s operations and all staff members can access any key piece of data anytime they want.
 By storing all data and reports in one place, an integrated PMS facilitates communication between insurance companies, patients, and medical staff.

 What is the difference between an EMR and a practice management system: Data analysis?

-EMRs alone lack data analysis capabilities even though they store tons of clinical date.
+EMRs alone lack data analysis capabilities even though they store tons of clinical data.
 This is because most EMRs are not equipped with any tools for data mining and decision support.
 On the other hand, you can view the financial and administrative aspects of your practice clearly with the help of a PMS.
-Since PMS helps you automate day-to-day operations of your healthcare facility, the result is easily tractable big data that can give you a clear picture of the sum of your practice’s activity.
-Whether you want to get a bird eye’s view of your practice’s finances, the productivity of your staff, your revenue cycle, or the performance of your marketing efforts, an integrated PMS is the way forward.
-Detailed reports and analytics can even give you an idea of which specialties are most profitable or in where do most of your patients come from.
+Since PMS helps you automate the day-to-day operations of your healthcare facility, the result is easily tractable big data that can give you a clear picture of the sum of your practice’s activity.
+Whether you want to get a birds eye’s view of your practice’s finances, the productivity of your staff, your revenue cycle, or the performance of your marketing efforts, an integrated PMS is the way forward.
+Detailed reports and analytics can even give you an idea of which specialties are most profitable or where do most of your patients come from.
 By knowing what works and what doesn’t, and by constantly improving and tweaking, you will eventually achieve your bottom line and improve cash flow.